johnalison/WorkingPhilosophy/Books.md

     > Its probably your ego.
 You are being a weak leader.
  -  IF you have a weak leader: LUCKY YOU!
-    > Have an oppurtunity to take advantage and LEAD
+    > Have an opportunity to take advantage and LEAD

     > Do what you want.
 Motivate yourself !
 Take charge.
 Take advantage.
- - Start with micromanagment and morph into de-centralized command.
+ - Start with micromanagement and morph into de-centralized command.
  - The worst thing you can do if you make a mistake is to avoid taking blame for it
  - Build Trust: Do what you say and say what you do.
- - When you are too embarrassed to ask for help: Thats a little knock at the door saying "You're insecure!"
+ - When you are too embarrassed to ask for help: That's a little knock at the door saying "You're insecure!"

 # Mental Models Part 1 (The knowledge project)